CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 #### Option 1 - Links

 We can use the linking solution mentioned above in this scenario as well.
-Instead of automatically finding the most recent version, we return the record as is and require the caller to request the newer version by following the link.
+Instead of automatically finding the most recent version, we return the record as is and require the caller to request the cross-referenced resource by following the link.

 ```json
 {